This page covers:

 The current edition in use is noted in the footer of every TeamCity web UI page and on on the Administration > Licenses page as well as in teamcity-server.log on the server startup.

 The Professional edition does not require any license key and can be used free of charge.
 The only functional difference from the Enterprise edition is a limitation of the maximum number of build configurations.
-The limit is 100 build configurations since TeamCity 2017.2 (20 in earlier versions).
-Since TeamCity 8.0, it can be extended by 10 with each agent license key added.
+The limit is 100 build configurations (prior to TeamCity 2017.2 it was 20).
+It can be extended by 10 with each agent license key added.
 You can install several servers with the Professional license.

 The Enterprise edition requires a license key, has no limit on the number of build configurations and entitles you to TeamCity support from JetBrains for the maintenance period of the license, provided you use a recent TeamCity version.

 Each TeamCity edition comes bundled with 3 or more build agents.
 To use more agents than the bundled number, separate build agent license keys can be entered.
 Additional agents can be added to both editions.